arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 Conda as a package manager helps you find and install packages.
 If you need a package that requires a different version of Python, you do not need to switch to a different environment manager, because conda is also an environment manager.

 ## Availability
-Conda can be accessed on the cluster as `Anaconda3` or `Miniconda3` module.

 === "Wulver"